wincy1711/wincy1711/README.md

 - 👋 Hi, I’m @wincy1711
 - 👀 I’m interested in machine learning, NLP, DIP, Complex System, Plasma physics and Turbulence.
-- 🌱 I’m currently studying second years electrical engineering.
+- 🌱 I’m currently studying third years electrical engineering at KU, focusing on communication and electronics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on wincy1711@outlook.com